 On Tuesday I had agonising cramps.
 I was at home alone so I called my friend and she found me passed out on the floor and took me to A&E. I was vomiting and in severe pain so I couldn’t walk.
 After a 6 hour wait in A&E, my blood test results came back that my pregnancy hormone, HCG, was super high – meaning the baby seemed healthy.
 They looked at my cervix and it was closed, indicating no miscarriage and the baby was still in there.

 But I was still in agony.
 So I had to have a scan, 14 hours after admission.
 The sonographer told me not to worry, the baby was fine.
 And then she went as white as a sheet.

 ‘I’m sorry to tell you Hannah that you have two babies.
 One is in your uterus, and one is growing in your ovary.
 The ovary has ruptured meaning you have so much internal bleeding that it’s in your pelvis, your bowels, your abdomen and your ovaries.
 You need life saving emergency surgery right now.
 I’m so sorry we missed this’.

 20 minutes later and I was lying in theatre.
 There were 5 surgeons and 3 anaesthetists.
-I lost 42% of my blood, and was in surgery for over 4 hours.
+I was given a 30% chance of death, lost 42% of my blood, and was in surgery for over 4 hours.
 I had to have both babies, my ovary and tube removed.

 What I had was an ovarian ectopic pregnancy.
 Ectopic pregnancies are when a baby grows outside of the uterus – it happens in around 1 in 90 pregnancies, normally in the tube.
 Ovarian ectopics make up about 0.5% of all ectopics so basically there is a 1 in 180,000 chance.